What a classic business owner’s decision:

 As the management teams morph into an appropriate reporting relationship, the acquired team will learn about the new capital request forms (now on a digital platform).
 Someone appoints a few managers with thick skin to serve as an “air traffic control” function, as David Kerstein did when Bank One acquired two Texas Banks.
-The ATC served to set the pace for merger activities, one more mechanism to avoid a business stall with overwhelming distractions from staff groups in the acquiring business.
+The ATC served to set the pace for merger activities, one more mechanism to avoid a business stall with overwhelming distractions from well-intentioned staff groups in the acquiring business.

 The first two phases of strategic planning take place before the sale and become the picture of a bright future that can be trusted.
 The third phase of planning takes place soon after the close.
 The others follow at a metered pace.
 That’s how value transfers seamlessly.